santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/dml-build/guide.rst

 The MDCF Architect is centered around |AADL| with the intent of leveraging the analysis capabilities of its associated tooling.
 Unfortunately, AADL is a complex language, and its descriptive powers can easily get an MAP component designer into trouble.
-So, rather than modeling components in AADL, with MDCF Architect, designers may choose to model in a more constrained, medical device modeling language.
+So, rather than modeling medical components directly in AADL, with MDCF Architect, designers may choose to model in an easier to use, by virtue of being more constrained, medical device modeling language.

 By being domain specific, |DML| directly supports the building of components that conform to the |ICE| standard for